 This step will also help you to design the marketing plan, since you will have a deeper understanding of the market.

 Product development plans can’t work without assigning processes to the right people.
 In fact, you need a skilled product manager to carry out this important task and obtain outstanding results.

 The product manager must understand your product completely, the vision and the mission, and guide all members to accomplish that.
 You need a leader that can communicate with ease all activities that need to be done in order to build a great product.

 In this step, communication is a key factor, as well as deadlines to meet the goals.

-5. Build an MVP
+5. Build an MVP (Minimum Viable Product)

 Once you analyze the product, the competitors, and the market.
 And you confirm that your product will in fact generate a positive impact, it is time to build and test your MVP.
 This is a product that has basic features that will be interesting enough to generate sales.

+The prototype will require iterations and improvements to get a final version.
 There are many startups that have succeeded thanks to launching an MVP, you can find many examples of Minimum Viable Product that have turned into more complex products over time.